 Kitulo National Park

-Kitulo National Park is locally known as Bustani ya Mungu “The Garden of God” whereas botanists have dubbed it the Serengeti of Flowers, host to ‘one of the great floral spectacles of the world’.
+Kitulo National Park is locally known as Bustani ya Mungu, “The Garden of God.”
+In contrast, botanists have dubbed it the Serengeti of Flowers, host to ‘one of the great floral spectacles of the world.

-Kitulo is indeed a rare botanical marvel, home to a full 350 species of vascular plants, including 45 varieties of terrestrial orchids, which erupt into a riotous wildflower display of breathtaking scale and diversity during the main rainy season of late November to April.
+Kitulo is a rare botanical marvel, home to 350 vascular plant species, including 45 terrestrial orchid varieties, which erupt into a riotous wildflower display of breathtaking scale and diversity during the primary rainy season from late November to April.

-Having its unique flower species remained wild, with birds singing and migrating to the highland forests, Kitulo Plateau National Park is the latest and a newcomer to Tanzania’s tourist attraction sites.
+With its unique wildflower species, birds singing and migrating to the highland forests, Kitulo Plateau National Park is the latest and a newcomer to Tanzania’s tourist attractions.

 Bustani ya Mungu (God’s Garden) is the visitor’s name given to this new park, the only of its kind in Africa, where wildflowers, birds, and harmonious grass-eating mammals dominate.